 Building Commission permit application forms and guides can be downloaded from the Building Commission website at www.buildingcommission.wa.gov.au.

-If you're considering becoming an owner-builder, approval must be obtained through the newly established Building Services Board before you can apply for a building permit from a local government (permit authority).
+If you're considering becoming an owner-builder, approval must be obtained through the Building Services Board before you can apply for a building permit from a local government (permit authority).

-You will be allowed to take out a building permit once every six years.
+You will be allowed to take out an owner-builder licence once every six years.

 The restriction from selling as an owner-builder within three years no longer applies under the new Building Act 2011.